MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 ---
 title: Device control in Microsoft Defender for Endpoint
-description: Get an overview of device control, including removable storage access control and device installation policies in Defender for Endpoint
+description: Get an overview of device control, including removable storage access control and device installation policies in Defender for Endpoint.
 author: siosulli
 ms.author: siosulli
 manager: deniseb